-- A. When the team members enter the room, tell them, "This is a verbal/hands-on problem." - B. JUDGE READS TO TEAMS: (Do not read material in parentheses.) - (1) This is a two-part problem.
-After you complete Part I, the judge will read Part II.
-In Part I, you will have 5 minutes to discuss the problem and work.
-You are allowed to ask the judges questions; however, time will continue.
-You will be warned when 1 minute and when 30 seconds remain. - (2) There are five stations, each with different materials (point to stations). - (3) Your problem is to use materials to make six creations.
-You are allowed to work as you wish. - (4) When Part I ends you will place the six creations on this table (point). - (5) You will be scored for the creative use of materials (1-10 points) and teamwork (1-10 points).
+- A. When the team members enter the room, tell them, "This is a hands-on problem." - B. JUDGE READS TO TEAMS: (Do not read material in parentheses.) - (1) You will have 8 minutes to solve the problem.
+The judge will warn you when 2 minutes and when 1 minute remains.
+You are allowed to ask the judges questions and talk to each other at any time. - (2) There are objects to use to create your solution (point to bins of objects).
+You are not allowed to use the bin or anything else and you are not allowed to damage the objects. - (3) Your problem is to use the objects to make stacks on the table. - (4) When checking for score: - -- No one can touch the objects.